barryvdh/laravel-debugbar/UPGRADE.md

 ### Other changes
  - The Query Collector now extends the php-debugbar widget.
 The bindings parameter has been removed in favor of 'params'.
+ - Instead of 'hiddens', we now have an option 'masked' which uses the keys, not array paths.